cluster.yaml ... databases: postgres: - name: dbtest user: administrator namespace: dbtest ...

 - Lambda function that rotates the administrator password every 30 days

 - A security group that allows Pods that have that association to connect with the RDS Postgres database

-- Create a Secret and ConfigMap in the namespace that provide the parameters required to connect to the database
+- Create a Secret and ConfigMap in the namespace that provides the parameters required to connect to the database.

 We currently provide the following parameters through the Secret: